laurenthanhvo/foodcom-overpromise-analysis/README.md

 </iframe>

 <em>
-The gray bars show the permutation-test null distribution of Δ mean(avg_rating), and the vertical red dashed line marks our observed Δ = 0.023.
+The gray bars show the permutation-test null distribution of Δ mean(avg_rating), and the vertical red dashed line marks the observed Δ = 0.023.
 Only ~0.28% of shuffled labelings produced a difference as extreme or more extreme, yielding p = 0.0028.
 </em>

 ---